linearlabs/espflash/espflash/README.md

         --bootloader <BOOTLOADER>
             Path to a binary (.bin) bootloader file

+        --dtr <DTR> [only available when built with the "raspberry" feature] DTR pin to use for the internal UART hardware.
+Uses BCM numbering

         --erase-otadata
             Erase the OTADATA partition This is useful when using multiple OTA partitions and still wanting to be able to reflash via espflash